top of page

 Executive Director, Berkeley Center for Law & Technology

 Wayne Stacy has been a leading expert on patent law and IP litigation for over two decades.
-Most recently, Wayne was the Director for the USPTO’s Silicon Valley Office where he was responsible for leading the USPTO’s West Coast office and ensuring that its initiatives were tailored to the region’s unique ecosystem.
+He is Executive Director of the Berkeley Center for Law and Technology, a research center within the Berkeley School of Law focusing on technology and intellectual property.
+Most recently, Wayne was the Director for the USPTO’s Silicon Valley Office where he was responsible for leading the USPTO’s Silicon Valley Coast office and ensuring that its initiatives were tailored to the region’s unique ecosystem.

 bottom of page